 - Hidden fees and charges.
 When you apply for an IVF loan, go through its fine print to look for a list of fees and charges you might have to pay during the course of the loan.
 These can include application fees, loan disbursement fees, early exit fees and late fees.

 How to apply for an IVF loan

 Many lenders allow you to complete online applications for IVF loans, so you can start the shopping process by comparing loans in the table on this page.
-Once you find an option that suits your needs, click on the corresponding 'Go to Site' link to get started.
-In most cases, you have to meet the following eligibility criteria:
+The eligibility criteria and application process will differ depending on the lender you opt for.

 - You should be a permanent Australian resident

 - You should be at least 18 years of age